CharanNK/Java-Testing-Practices/README.md

 For built-in classes such as  `String`,  `Integer`  and so for ... no problem as these override both  `equals()`  and  `toString()`.
 So it is perfectly valid to assert  `List<String>`  or  `List<Integer>`  with  `assertEquals(Object,Object)`.
 - A `message` can be passed as last argument for most of the assert methods to provide more description on the method.
 - `assertThrows()` uses a lambda in place of executable.

+## Small Tests
+- The size of the tests should be preferably small as slow tests waste computational resources.
+- Flaky tests (that fail nondeterministically) undermine the purpose of automated testing by requiring manual intervention.
+- Tests become safer and reliable when restricted to a single machine and a single process.
+- Small tests are usually unit tests where the test code and the code under test always run together in the same process.